 What is a Soapland?

 Soaplands emerged in Japan as a legal alternative to prostitution, which was officially banned in the country in 1958.
-To circumvent this restriction, these establishments were registered as "assisted bathing" places, where the attendant helps the client wash and offers relaxing massages.
+To circumvent this restriction, these establishments were registered as “assisted bathing” locations, where the attendant helps the client wash and offers relaxing massages.

-Over time, Soaplands have become one of the most sophisticated adult entertainment services in Japan, providing personalized experiences and tailored services.
+Over time, Soaplands have become one of the most sophisticated adult entertainment services in Japan, providing personalized experiences and differentiated services.
 Currently, these establishments are part of specific areas in Japanese cities, often hidden in discreet districts regulated by the local government.

 What is GFE in a Soapland?

-- Affectionate and attentive conversations;
+• Affectionate and attentive conversations;

-- An atmosphere of closeness and complicity;
+• A climate of closeness and complicity;

 Types of Soapland in Japan

-1. Soapland Standard
+1. Standard Soapland

 2. High-Class Soapland (Luxury Soapland)